serhii-dvorets/movies_catalog/README.md

 Hi, WebbyLab!
 Ukraine will win!

+Install all dependencies by `npm install`

 To test the app, start the backend first